hugoofilipe/android_to_ubunto/README.md

    ./dist/android_to_ubunto
    ```
 2. Use the GUI window to:
-   - Start/stop the unlock script for your Android device.
+   - **Start/Stop Unlock Script**: Connects to your Android device, unlocks it, and starts scrcpy mirroring.
+   - **Wakeup Phone**: Wakes up and unlocks your Android device when it goes to sleep (only available after starting the unlock script).
-   - **Turn On/Off iPad**: This will run or kill the `uxplay -avdec -vs ximagesink` process for iPad mirroring.
+   - **Turn On/Off iPad**: Starts or stops the `uxplay -avdec -vs ximagesink` process for iPad mirroring.
+   - **OBS Stream**: Removes the OBS global configuration file and starts OBS Studio with a clean setup for streaming.

 ---